 In Wailua, on the east side of the island, turn left onto Kuamo'o Rd. just after the bridge over the Wailua River.
 After 6.6 miles, the Kuilau Ridge Trail is on the right, starting at a gate.
 A few parking spaces are available there.
 If these are occupied, there are more available at the Keahua Arboretum, which is about 100 yards down the road on the left.

-The Kuilau Ridge Trail is a very little traveled trail, where you can always see the "Sleeping Giant", a rock formation, and with a little luck, if the clouds clear for a short time, you can also see Mt.
+The Kuilau Ridge Trail is a little hiked trail from which you can always see the "Sleeping Giant".
+This is a rock formation, and with a little luck, if the clouds clear for a short time, you can even see Mt.
 Waialeale, the rainiest point on earth.

-The summit of 1569-meter Waialeale is obscured by clouds for most of the year.
-Its steady, humid northeast winds meet the mountain's steep northeast flank, whose slopes have an average gradient of over 110 %.
-This creates upslope winds, with the abundant water raining off as what is known as "upslope rain."
+The summit of the 1569-meter Waialeale is covered by clouds for most time of the year.
+Its steady and humid northeast winds meet the mountain's steep northeast flank, whose slopes have an average gradient of over 110 %.
+This creates upslope winds, with abundant water raining down known as "upslope rain."
 This is how the Wailua River was formed, which also flows into Wailua Falls.

 The 8km trail, with just under 300 meters of elevation gain, is classified as easy and can be done by anyone.
 It leads partly through eucalyptus forests alternating with guava, hala and ohia lehua trees.
-After 1.75 miles, you come to a picnic area located in a beautiful meadow with fantastic views of the Sleeping Giant.
-Shortly after, the Kuilau Ridge Trail ends in front of a wooden bridge.
+After 1.75 miles, you arrive at a picnic area located in a beautiful meadow with fantastic views of the Sleeping Giant.
+Shortly after that, the Kuilau Ridge Trail ends in front of a wooden bridge.

-Here you can still opt for the subsequent Moalepe Trail (1.25 miles to the parking lot or 2.75 miles to Olohena Rd.) or walk back the same way.
+Here, you can still walk the subsequent Moalepe Trail (1.25 miles to the parking lot or 2.75 miles to Olohena Rd.) or walk the same way back.
 It can definitely get wet on this trail.